LiontosDionisis/A_very_simple_roullete-practise-/README.md

 **UPDATE**
 1)Made a betting system

-2)Fixed some possible error from user input mistakes
+2)Fixed some possible errors from user input mistakes

 **WILL UPDATE**